keithasaurus/simple_html/README.md

 render(br)
 # <br/>

-# node with attributes but not children
+# node with attributes but no children
 render(
     img({"src": "/some-image.jpg", "alt": "a great picture"})
 )